South West Wellbeing Centre

 Jay provides services in southwest Western Australia at the Southwest Wellbeing Centre.
 Jay has worked in the Human Services field for about 25 years, of which the last 10 years have involved therapeutic work.
 Jay's passion is "making a difference" and she works with adults as well as children.
 She enjoys a wholistic focus on human wellbeing and working collaboratively with the client and associated professionals.
 She has a strong interest in Animal Assisted Therapy and her dog has engaged in therapy with her for a few years now.
 Jay looks forward to working with you so that life can be positively different!!

-Ms Anunda Catherine Merz
+Ms Anunda Merz

 Counsellor